bahrus/p-et-alia/README.md

 <my-custom-element -lhs></my-custom-element>
 ```

-## Seeing through Walls, Part II [TODO]
+## Seeing through Walls, Part II

 To keep performance optimal and scalable, the p-d element only tests downstream siblings -- not children of siblings.
-However, the use case for being able to drilldown inside a DOM node is quite high.  p-et-alia provides an easy way and a hard way.
+However, the use case for being able to drilldown inside a DOM node is quite high.  p-et-alia provides an easy way and a hard way to do that.

+### The Easy Way

+The easy way uses the ["care-of"](https://faq.usps.com/s/article/How-do-I-address-mail-In-care-of) attribute:

 Consider the following: